-The Company sold all ten of its Illinois short-term loan stores in March 2011.
+The Company sold all ten of its Illinois payday loan stores in March 2011.
 The Company recorded an estimated gain on the sale of the Illinois stores of approximately \$5,900,000, net of tax, in the first quarter of 2011.
-The after-tax earnings from operations for the Illinois stores were \$514,000 and \$666,000 in the first quarter of 2011 and 2010, respectively.
+The after-tax earnings from operations for the Illinois stores were \$666,000 in the second quarter of 2010.
+The year-to-date after-tax earnings from operations for the Illinois stores were \$514,000 and \$1,332,000 in 2011 and 2010, respectively.
 In September 2010, the Company discontinued its internet-based credit services product offered in Maryland due to a change in state law which significantly restricts the offering of such products.
 All revenue, expenses and income reported in the financial statements have been adjusted to reflect reclassification of these discontinued operations.